Greed

 -With Pot of Greed being one of the ONLY draw cards, its unreliable most of the time.

--Has to wait until the end of the turn.
+to wait until the end of the turn.

 -Is a permanent trap, so it's much weaker then you'd think